PMI Agile Certified Practitioner (14 Blogs) Become a Certified Professional

 scrum-vs-waterfall

-On the other side in Waterfall Methodology a project is divided into a different phase like feasibility, planning, design, built, test, production, and support.
+On the other side, in Waterfall Methodology, a project is divided into a different phase like feasibility, planning, design, building, testing, production, and support.
 It resembles a real waterfall because the stage once and the process flow downwards thus making it more rigid.
-Waterfall method work through a stringent sequential process, it’s ideal for projects which have well-defined objectives and requirements, also projects which are required to be completed in a time frame agreed.
+The waterfall method works through a stringent sequential process; it’s ideal for projects that have well-defined objectives and requirements, as well as projects that are required to be completed within a time frame agreed upon.

-If you found this “Agile Project Management” article relevant, check out the PMP® Certification Exam Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this “Agile Project Management” article relevant, check out the PMP Certification Training Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.